The 2016 BESSIE Award Goes to Science4Us.com for Best Science Concepts

-A BESSIE Award reviewer says that, ” Science4Us is a colorful and inviting science website that young children (K-2) will enjoy as they learn fundamental science concepts.”
-And also notes that the Science4Us program “excels in providing exciting, age-appropriate science material for younger students, as well as invaluable management tools for [the] teacher.”
+A BESSIE Award reviewer says, ” Science4Us is a colorful and inviting science website that young children (K-2) will enjoy as they learn fundamental science concepts.”
+The reviewer also notes that the Science4Us program “excels in providing exciting, age-appropriate science material for younger students, as well as invaluable management tools for [the] teacher.”

 This distinguished honor from ComputED Gazette in their 22nd Annual Best Education Software, or BESSIE, Awards targets “innovative and content-rich programs…that provide parents and teachers with the technology to foster educational excellence.”
 Science4Us strives to do just that with our kindergarten, first grade and second grade science program.